Veterinary Medicine

 Credits 4.0

-This course will introduce students to principles of diagnosis and treatment of medical and surgical conditions found in the equine species.
+Equine Medicine and Surgery is a 2-course series that will introduce students to principles of diagnosis and treatment of medical and surgical conditions found in the equine species.
 Emphasis will be placed on the clinical assessment of patients, signs of common and uncommon diseases, management of diseases, pharmacologic agents used in equine species, and fundamental techniques used in clinical practice.

 VMEDG 1662: Equine Medicine and Surgery II